Defo8/3d-graphic-programming/Assignments/House/README.md

     We should again see the red triangle.
 We are now ready to play with the code.

 4. Start by finding the place in `app.cpp` file where positions of vertices are stored.
 Change the location of the vertices.

 What happens when one of the coordinates _x,y_ is outside the range [-1,1]?

+Answer: Then this vertex will be outside the screen-aligned view and that will cause the part of the image to be clipped.

 What if  _z_ coordinate is outside this range?

+Answer: Then the part of the image will dissapear behind the boundry of the view (thie vertecies will be behind the near or beyond the far plane).
+This means that the same as when vertices were out of x,y ([-1, 1]) boundries image was clipped the same is happening here but in third diemension.

 5. Add one more triangle.
 Rember to edit draw command in the `frame` function.
 6. Draw a  house
  by adding beneath original triangle a rectangle of width 1.0 and height 0.5.
 This should be your final version that you should submit to repository.